Awards Announced for Excellence in U.S. Army History Writing

 Journals and Magazines

-The book award winners received a plaque honoring the book and a $1,000 cash prize.
-The article award winners also received a plaque and a $250 cash prize.
+The book award winners receive a plaque honoring the book and a $1,000 cash award.
+The article award winners also received a plaque and a $250 cash award.

 The Army Historical Foundation, a non-profit, tax-exempt organization, is dedicated to preserving the history and heritage of the American soldier.
-Its goal is to promote greater public appreciation for the contributions that America’s Army – Active, Reserve, and National Guard – has made to the nation in 241 years of service.
-The Foundation is the principal fundraiser to build the National Museum of the United States Army, which will be located at Fort Belvoir, Virginia.
+Its goal is to promote greater public appreciation for the contributions that America’s Army – Regular, Reserve, and National Guard – has made to the nation in 244 years of service.
+The Foundation is the principal fundraiser for the National Museum of the United States Army at Fort Belvoir, VA, which opened to the public on 11 November 2020.

 In addition to fundraising for the National Museum of the United States Army, the Foundation’s projects and activities include refurbishment of historical Army buildings; acquisition and conservation of historical art, artifacts, and documents; support of Army history education programs; historical research; publication of historical materials on the American soldier; and providing counsel and support to private and governmental organizations committed to the same goals as the Foundation.

 The AHF Distinguished Writing Awards program was established in 1997 to recognize authors who make a significant contribution to the literature on U.S. Army history.
 Each year nominations are submitted to the Awards Committee by publishers and journal editors.
 A small group of finalists are selected and a final judging is made.
-The winners are announced at the annual AHF Members’ Meeting.
+The winners are announced in the spring.